 - Additionally, check the permalink setting from website dashboard and reset it if necessary.

-If you use a static IP and have been facing the issue for a long time, even after trying all the above mentioned steps, it might be the problem of your ISP.
-You definitely check it from your friend’s PC who has a different ISP.
-If there is no problem from his end, then you definitely contact with ISP help line and ask them to fix the issue.
+If you use a static IP and have been facing the issue for a long time, even after trying all the steps mentioned above, it might be the problem of your ISP.
+At first, try to access the cached copy, then you check it from your friend’s PC who has a different ISP.
+If there is no problem from his end, then you contact with ISP help line and ask them to fix the issue.

 Also useful: How to block specific website on Chrome